alexscheelmeyer/docker-wrap/README.md

 # docker-wrap
-This wraps the messy parts of the docker cli interface (such as parsing cli tables and getting the ids of created entities) and tries to provide a simple and usable API for using docker programmatically.
+This wraps the messy parts of the docker cli interface (such as getting the output in computer-readable format and getting the ids of created entities) and tries to provide a simple and usable API for using docker programmatically.

 ## Warning
 This does not currently do any input sanitization and forwards your inputs to the shell, so be sure to not